mdn/content/files/en-us/web/css/max/index.md

 ### Setting a minimum size for a font

-Another use case for the CSS functions is to allow a font size to grow while ensuring it is at least a minimum size, enabling responsive font sizes while ensuring legibility.
+Another use case for the CSS function is to allow a font size to grow while ensuring it is at least a minimum size, enabling responsive font sizes while ensuring legibility.

 Let's look at some CSS: